 [show secondary antibody listing web page]

 Finally, high background can occur at the detection step.
-SignalFire™ ECL Reagent should be immediately before use.
+SignalFire™ ECL Reagent should be prepared immediately before use.
 Also, long film exposure time due to low protein expression can also result in high background noise.
 It is never necessary to expose the film for more than 30 seconds.
 Using a higher expressing cell line or inducing expression with chemical treatment can correct this problem.

 In closing, we hope this video is a helpful resource for performing western blots using CST™ antibodies in your own lab.
 Please view our first video, Western Blotting Protocol, for a comprehensive western blot procedure.
 Cell Signaling Technology prides itself in providing you with exceptional customer service and support.
 Since all of our antibodies are produced in house, the same scientists who develop and assay these reagents are available as technical resources for our customers.
 These scientists can be contacted directly and will personally provide technical assistance to you, our customer.